Quasi-Experimental Shift-Share Research Designs: A Quasi-Experimental SSIV Framework

 \section{A Quasi-Experimental SSIV Framework}

-Our approach to satisfying the shock orthogonality condition specifies a quasi-experiment in which shocks are as-good-as-randomly assigned, mutually uncorrelated, large in number, and sufficiently dispersed in terms of their average exposure.
-Instrument relevance generally holds in such settings when the exposure of individual observations tends to be concentrated in a small number of shocks, and that those shocks affect treatment.
-We then show how this framework is naturally generalized to settings in which shocks are only conditionally quasi-randomly assigned or exhibit some forms of mutual dependence, such as clustering, and to settings with panel data.
-We also consider further extensions, to SSIV regressions with varying exposure share sums, estimated shocks, and multiple endogenous variables or instruments.
+We now show how SSIV identification and consistency can be satisfied by a quasi-experiment in which shocks are as-good-as-randomly assigned, mutually uncorrelated, large in number, and sufficiently dispersed in terms of their average exposure.
+Instrument relevance generally holds in such settings when the exposure of individual observations tends to be concentrated in a small number of shocks, and when those shocks affect treatment.
+We then show how this framework is naturally generalized to settings in which shocks are only conditionally quasi-randomly assigned or exhibit some forms of mutual dependence, such as clustering.